Ontopoetics: Friedrich Nietzsche

 Friedrich Nietzsche proposed that the world and existence are aesthetic phenomena in his deconstruction of truth.
-Ontopoetics is part of this aesthetic metaphysics of the world and the metaphysical aesthetics of art, where the work of God as the artist-creator and its representation in the work of art are distinguished as first and second levels, respectively.
-These perspectives would later influence aspects of the philosopy of thinkers such as Martin Heidegger and Gilles Deleuze.
+Ontopoetics is part of this aesthetic metaphysics of the world and the metaphysical aesthetics of art where the work of God as the artist-creator and its representation in the work of art are distinguished as first and second levels, respectively.
+These perspectives would later influence aspects of the philosophy of thinkers such as Martin Heidegger and Gilles Deleuze.

 The application of the Nietzschean ontopoetics to art is based on a conceptualization of reality that includes elements hidden behind a "veil" created by the interplay of institutions and false needs.
 Art in this case articulates what the veil hides.
 Ontopoetics has also influenced a group of artists identified as concretists, who emphasize ontopoetic issues in their art, particularly when relating reality in itself.
 It is also evident in the works of Marcel Duchamp, which featured the notion of "event" and the application of "analogy" in his sculptures.
 His art took into consideration the onto-epistemic dynamics that lurk behind manmade structure-events, which invite the spectator to make the next move based on an analogy, assumption, or deduction.
 Ontopoetics in this approach is considered a constitutive and creative step.

 Martin Heidegger

 Heidegger maintained that truth can never be extracted from 'the sheer "not" of beings'.
 He subscribed to the Nietzschean idea that the world is a phenomenon that informs the ontopoetic conception of history.
 He maintained that the poetic is a type of unfolding of historical existence instead of cultural achievement.
-In his ontopetics, there is also the conceptualization that art does not prioritize a preference for aesthetics but focuses on the happening of being where being takes place in the midst of beings.
-The poetic phenomenon called the Heideggerian Mit-da ("with-there) is said to illustrate the thinker's perspective concerning the anxiety of knowledge.
+In his ontopoetics, there is also the conceptualization that art does not prioritize a preference for aesthetics but focuses on the happening of being where being takes place in the midst of beings.
+The poetic phenomenon called the Heideggerian Mit-da ("with-there") is said to illustrate the thinker's perspective concerning the anxiety of knowledge.
 Here, ontopoetics, as the rhythmic dimension of reality in knowledge, has an emotional opening of the word that finds the company of the world "on the edge of existence".